banilo/inf_vs_pred_2020/README.md

 Danilo Bzdok, Denis A. Engemann, Olivier Grisel, Gaël Varoquaux, Bertrand Thirion

-## Interactive exploration of analysis and supplementary materials
+## Online interactive exploration of analysis and supplementary materials

 For interactive exploration launch a binder session by clicking on the badge above.